Torrtheb/data-science-portfolio/Home_Credit_Default/README.md

 Alternatively, the streamlit app can be accessed via: https://my-streamlit-app-547010730225.northamerica-northeast1.run.app.

 To use the app, one must choose to input a specific client id or a random sample, and click the predict risk button.
-Note: Due to cloud deployment characteristics, the first click on the Random Client button click loads the model and data, and the second click provides the prediction results.
+The existing client mode uses the full production model with bureau and previous loan data.
+The prospective applicant mode is an approximate pre-screening method using self-reported features with bureau features set to neutral values.

 # Notebook structure: